Welding is a thrilling and enriching skill for amateurs and professionals alike.

 Note that all of the gases used in MIG welding are inert gasses except CO2 and are not hazardous for humans except in large doses and with bad ventilation which can trigger severe problems.

-Carbon Dioxide (CO2) is cheap and cools the gun faster but it gives a lot of splatters.
+is cheap and cools the gun faster but it gives a lot of splatters.
 Carbon dioxide is Not an inert gas but active gas.
-What’s more, it is the only active gas that can be utilized in MIG welding.
-And in that case its called MAG welding, hence MIG/MAG term.
+What’s more, it is the only active gas that can be utilized in MIG welds.
+And in that case, its called MAG welding, hence MIG/MAG term.

 It’s easy to use and to master.
 Almost no skill is required for small repairs garage work.
 It’s a very fast way of welding.
 For example, it’s four times faster than stick welding.
 It has a medium to low heat input so it can be set to work with very thin sheets of metal.
 It has no slag and requires minimal clean up after welding if you don’t include splatter when using CO2 gas.
 It can be used in all positions.